Full 2014 Volkswagen Passat Review

 The quality of the VW Passat's interior materials is among the best in the class.
 The overall cabin design is decidedly upscale, while the layout of gauges and controls is refreshingly simple.
 The premium Fender audio system has been tuned to the acoustics of the interior and will please even hard-core audiophiles.
 Our only significant complaint relates to the optional navigation systems.
 The SE models have a lower-cost navigation unit with a small touchscreen display.
 You get a usefully larger screen in the SEL, but we've found this higher-end interface slower to process commands whether you're changing a radio station or entering a destination.

 The 2014 Volkswagen Passat's character depends a great deal on which engine is under the hood.
 Although performance from the 2.5-liter five-cylinder is fully adequate, we think most buyers will appreciate the new 1.8T engine's smoother power delivery, increased fuel economy and extra thrust for passing.
-We haven't yet performance-tested a Passat 1.8T, but in the real world, it also feels a bit quicker than the TDI models.
-However, the turbocharged 2.0-liter diesel has lively low-end power and returns truly extraordinary fuel economy and fuel range.
+It's also quicker than the TDI, but that turbocharged 2.0-liter diesel boasts lively low-end power and returns truly extraordinary fuel economy and fuel range.
 For those who care more about power than mpg, the 3.6-liter V6 engine delivers much more enthusiastic acceleration.

 The DSG automated manual transmission that's available with the TDI engine and standard with the V6 generally feels like a regular automatic transmission and, in some cases, it's better -- it provides quick downshifts in highway passing situations.
 One negative is the lackadaisical throttle response on DSG-equipped Passats and on 2.5 models with the regular automatic transmission: There's a noticeable delay between the time the pedal is pressed and when the engine actually responds.
-Most owners get used to this behavior in time, but if it bothers you, the automatic-equipped Passat 1.8T is worth a try, as we observed minimal delay in engine response when accelerating off the line in a preproduction test car.
+Most owners get used to this behavior in time, but if it bothers you, the automatic-equipped Passat 1.8T is worth a try.

 On the highway, all 2014 Volkswagen Passats are impressively quiet and comfortable, snuffing out bumps large and small.
 Around turns, the steering is reasonably precise, although there's not much feel for the road and some drivers find it a tad heavy at low speeds.
 Overall, though, the Passat earns high marks for its relaxed, refined demeanor in everyday driving.